Path of Exile 2: Desecration Crafting Guide

 Step 2: Make it Rare

 Now there are two excellent ways to go about doing this: Essences and Regal Orbs.
+There is a third way that is far more risky as well, but can be worth trying.
 Both will take the item we’re working on and make it rare, and both allow us to control the outcome in different ways.
 In the case of our example piece, we chose to go with an Essence just to ensure we’re getting something valuable.

 Essences give us the most control as they guarantee a specific Modifier, but can only be applied to certain items.
 The most common to use for this are Resistance Essences for Armour pieces, and the Attack or Cast Speed Essences for Weapons.
 Of course, we’ll want to use a Greater Essence where possible for this for the strongest result.